MaxPr1me/hydro-xml-to-excel/README.md

    `node -v` works.
 4. **Install dependencies.** Run `cd panel-checker && npm install`.
 This grabs React, Vite, Plotly, etc.
 5. **Create a production build.** Still inside `panel-checker`, run `npm run build`.
 The command performs a strict type-check and outputs the static site under `panel-checker/dist`.
+Vite is pinned to `base: './'` in `vite.config.ts`, so the generated `index.html` and assets all use relative URLs that keep working when GitHub Pages serves them from `https://<user>.github.io/<repo>/`.
 6. **Verify the build folder.** Run `ls dist` (while still inside `panel-checker`).
 You should see `index.html`, `assets/`, and a
    `manifest.webmanifest`.
 If the folder is missing, rerun step 5 and fix any red error text.
 7. **Commit your work.** From the repo root, run `git add panel-checker && git commit -m "Build panel-checker"` and push it with